Are You Considering a Complaint?

 What are examples of unacceptable complaints?

-The College does not get involved in commercial disputes unless the nature of the dispute indicates a breach of the College Actor Code of Ethics.
+- Commercial disputes (unless the nature of the dispute indicates a possible breach of the Professional Governance Act and College Bylaws.

-The College can only adjudicate complaints against College members and does not accept complaints against companies or organizations to which members may belong.
+- Complaints against companies or organizations to which College members may belong.

 - Complaints against individuals who are not registered members of the College.